bbx10/node-nRF8001/README.md

 This module also works with the
 [Adafruit BLE Friend nRF51822 board](http://www.adafruit.com/products/2267).

-This is a pre-release version because it depends on a forked module.
-The forked module must be installed using "git clone" instead of "npm install".
-When the pending pull request is merged, this will be cleaned up.
-If this does not make any sense to you, wait until the first release.
+This is a pre-release version because it depends on a pre-release module.
+The pre-release module must be installed using "git clone" instead of "npm install".
+When the module is released, this module will be released.
+If this does not make any sense, wait until the first release.

 ## Tested configurations